calza27/gameday-api/README.md

 GET Endpoints
     List the games stored in the DDB
     Get a specific game by ID
-    Get a URL to access a given file - https://docs.aws.amazon.com/AmazonS3/latest/userguide/example_s3_Scenario_PresignedUrl_section.html
+    Get a presigned URL for access to a specific file

 PUT Endpoints
     Export game to CSV and PDF
         If this ends up being a long action to execute, put an SQS Queue with DLQ between the gateway and lambda